Legal words and phrases explained in a brief glossary

 Realty – real estate

-Revocation (of a will) – is to make a will ineffective, to cancel it.
+Revocation (of a will) or revoke a will – is to make a will ineffective, to cancel it.

 Right of survivorship – this is a legal right which attaches to the joint ownership of property, whether it is real property (land) or personal property.
 It is a feature of joint tenancy.
 If two people own property as joint tenants and one dies, the surviving owner automatically owns the whole property.
 Information on the different ways to own property with others may be read here.
 Ownership and disposing of property by will can be read here.